-Billie Eilish Doesn't Know Who Hilary Duff Or 'Lizzie McGuire' Are, Making Millennials Everywhere Feel Ancient
+Billie Eilish Just Revealed She Doesn’t Know Who Hilary Duff Is, So Prepare To Feel Ancient

 It seems that Billie Eilish’s main mission in life, other than creating fantastic music, is making millennials who are still young feel very old and out-of-touch.
 Aside from the fact that she’s making music that shows she’s wise beyond her years and breaking records that most millennials could never even touch at only 17 years old, Billie Eilish doesn’t know who Hilary Duff is, apparently.
 No, she doesn’t know what Lizzie McGuire is either, nor does she know anything Duff’s lengthy film career or beloved hits like “Come Clean” and “With Love”.
 What has the world come to?

 Eilish made the shocking confession during an interview with YouTube host Nardwuar in Vancouver, when he presented her with a series of blast-from-the-past items that would make anyone feel nostalgic.
 His first gift, a 1968 miniature yellow submarine with tiny doll replicas of The Beatles attached, went down well with the singer, who said she loves the group.
 She also loved a vintage 101 Dalmations vinyl with Cruella de Vil, who she called a “f*cking star."